From the Director

 Prof. Willie Sanders, Jr.

-As the old saying goes, "knowledge is power".
-Though it may be cliche, the statement rings true especially in an increasingly digital world.
+As the old saying goes, "Knowledge is power".
+Though it may be cliché, the statement rings true, especially in an increasingly digital world.
 Those individuals who have access to technology and an understanding of how to use it are seeing countless opportunities being opened up to them.
-In fact, the average salary for technology professionals is more than double that of the national average salary for non-technical employment opportunities.
+In fact, the average salary for technology professionals is more than double that of the average salary for non-technical roles nationally.
 The doors are open for those with the technical know-how to walk through them.

-I am so proud of the impact that our Instructors, Volunteers and Interns have been able to make in the lives of the people we serve.
-We have become masters of using every penny provided by our donors to their fullest potential to impact the lives of our program participants.
-On a small budget we have been able to impact hundreds of people lives throughout Maryland and the surrounding region and I'm looking forward to what we will be able to do in the future.
+I am so proud of the impact that our Instructors, Volunteers, and Fellows have been able to make in the lives of the people we serve.
+We have become masters of using every penny provided by our donors and funders to the fullest potential to impact the lives of our program participants.
+On a small budget we have been able to impact hundreds of people's lives throughout Maryland and the surrounding region and I'm looking forward to what we will be able to do in the future.